 Elspeth has also worked as a percussionist and music director on a number of concerts and productions based in Cambridge, Edinburgh, and New York, including the original Edinburgh Fringe run of Six.
 She is a graduate of NYU Tisch (MFA, Musical Theatre Writing) and Newnham College, University of Cambridge (BA, Music), and a proud member of Maestra and of the Dramatists Guild.

-Sam Rosenblatt (she/her) is a queer, Jewish-Asian-American theatre artist based in New York.
+Sam Rosenblatt, she/her, is a queer, Jewish-Asian-American theatre artist based in New York.
 She holds a BS from NYU Steinhardt in Educational Theatre and an MFA from NYU Tisch in Musical Theatre Writing.

-Full length pieces include: Like the Wind (Book & Lyrics), A Princess Story (Book & Lyrics), Night Witches (Co-Book & Lyrics), The Girl with the Rose-Colored Eyes (Lyrics), and FOUND: A New Musical.
+Full length pieces include: Like the Wind (Book & Lyrics), A Princess Story (Book & Lyrics), Night Witches (Co-Book & Lyrics), Mother of FYRE (Book & Lyrics), The Girl with the Rose-Colored Eyes (Lyrics), and FOUND: A New Musical (Book & Lyrics).
 Short form pieces include Twenty-Six Percent (Book & Lyrics), Behind the Front Door (Book & Lyrics), The People We're Meant to Be (Book & Lyrics), and The Rise and Fall of Otis (Book & Lyrics).

+In addition to writing, Sam enjoys directing, choreographing, stage-managing, prop design, graphic design, and making sock puppets.
+Select credits include: James and the Giant Peach (Director/Choreographer), H2$ (PSM/Props), Charlotte Lucas is 27 and Not Dead (PSM), and She Kills Monsters (Choreographer/Evil Tina).
 Sam is a proud member of the Dramatists Guild and Maestra.

-In addition to writing, Sam enjoys directing, choreographing, stage-managing, and making sock puppets.
-Select credits include: James and the Giant Peach (Director/Choreographer), FAME! the Musical (Director/Choreographer), H2$ (PSM/Props), New Musicals from Emerging Artists at 54 Below (PSM), and She Kills Monsters (Choreographer/Evil Tina).